-For TEFL teaching, you can also find some more subject-focused books.
+For English teaching, you can also find some more subject-focused books.
 These books focus on more in-depth ESL methodologies and practices.
 For example, teaching phonology, grammar and even language acquisition.

-As well as TEFL instructional books, you can also pick up some “true story” books, or “how to get rich books”.
+As well as instructional books for future teachers, you can also pick up some “true story” books, or “how to get rich books”.
 These seem to be more sensationalist stories about adventures abroad.
 There is no denying that there is a lot of fun to be had, but after reading the opening paragraphs, of a few of these publications, it seems like stories are exaggerated, or interesting pieces that you can find on a blog anyway.

 TO BUY OR NOT TO BUY